Free trade: Trade issues in British politics

+Colonial America and United States

 Trade in colonial America was regulated by the British mercantile system through the Acts of Trade and Navigation.
 Until the 1760s, few colonists openly advocated for free trade, in part because regulations were not strictly enforced (New England was famous for smuggling), but also because colonial merchants did not want to compete with foreign goods and shipping.
 According to historian Oliver Dickerson, a desire for free trade was not one of the causes of the American Revolution.
 "The idea that the basic mercantile practices of the eighteenth century were wrong", wrote Dickerson, "was not a part of the thinking of the Revolutionary leaders".

-Free trade came to what would become the United States as a result of the American Revolution.
+Free trade came to the United States as a result of the American Revolution.
 After the British Parliament issued the Prohibitory Act in 1775, blockading colonial ports, the Continental Congress responded by effectively declaring economic independence, opening American ports to foreign trade on 6 April 1776 – three months before declaring sovereign independence.

-In March 1801, the Pope Pius VII ordered some liberalization of trade to face the economic crisis in the Papal States with the motu proprio Le più colte.
-Despite this, the export of national corn was forbidden to ensure the food for the Papal States.

-Britain waged two Opium Wars to force China to legalize the opium trade and to open all of China to British merchants.

-In Britain, free trade became a central principle practiced by the repeal of the Corn Laws in 1846.
-Large-scale agitation was sponsored by the Anti–Corn Law League.
-Under the Treaty of Nanking, China opened five treaty ports to world trade in 1843.
-The first free trade agreement, the Cobden-Chevalier Treaty, was put in place in 1860 between Britain and France which led to successive agreements between other countries in Europe.

 Many classical liberals, especially in 19th and early 20th century Britain (e.g. John Stuart Mill) and in the United States for much of the 20th century (e.g. Henry Ford and Secretary of State Cordell Hull), believed that free trade promoted peace.
-Woodrow Wilson included free-trade rhetoric in his "Fourteen Points" speech of 1918:
+Woodrow Wilson included free-trade rhetoric in his "Fourteen Points" speech of 1918 when he called for : "The removal, so far as possible, of all economic barriers and the establishment of equality of trade conditions among all the nations...."

-The program of the world's peace, therefore, is our program; and that program, the only possible program, all we see it, is this: [...]